What is a MobileTicket?

 The following two options exist:

 Register with the SBB Ticket Shop via your user name and password.
 The MobileTickets you have purchased are listed under "My account", "My orders".
 To view the details of individual bookings, click on "Select".
+Important: The expenses receipt will only be available for downloading until 31 days after the date of travel.

 To obtain a quarterly VAT receipt for the MobileTickets you have purchased, please proceed as follows: